 Once you identify the common traits, you can refine your buying to zero in on additional pieces that share those traits.
-It's almost like putting together a mission statement or clearly and specifically defining your goals... and a collector with a specific mission or goals is always more effective at acquiring than one who rarely questions why they buy what they do.
-By the way, if the answers to your questions sound like these-- "I buy what my friends buy; I buy for investment; I buy only the big names"-- consider returning to square one, determining what kinds of art you really, really like, and starting all over again.
+It's almost like putting together a mission statement or clearly and specifically defining your goals... and a collector with a specific mission or goals is always more effective at acquiring art than one who rarely questions why they buy what they do.
+By the way, if the answers to your questions sound like these-- "I buy what my friends buy; I buy for investment; I buy only the big names; I only buy bargains"-- consider returning to square one, determining what kinds of art you really really like, and then starting all over again.

-By the way, when art dealers and auction houses take on art with poor documentation, they at least do their best to come up with exciting titles.
+An interesting aspect of the art business is that when art dealers and auction houses take on art with poor documentation, they at least do their best to come up with exciting titles for it.
 They know that even when additional information is scant or nonexistent, good titles sell art faster than boring ones or no titles at all.

 The point is that good documentation positively impacts not only dollar value, but also the ability to personally appreciate and understand a work of art.
 If you know nothing about painting, for instance, you can only guess why it was created, what it means, where it's been.
 If you know its entire history, you can relate to it on a multitude of levels in addition to the purely visual.

-If you think you remember everything significant about your art and don't need to physically sit down and record that information, think again.
+If you're one of those collectors who thinks you'll always remember everything significant about every work of art in your collection and don't need to physically sit down and record that information, think again.
 At some point, your collection will become so large that there's simply too much to remember.
-Either that or time will take its toll.
-You certainly won't be able to remember every single detail about works of art you acquired years or even decades ago.
+Either that or time will take its toll on your memory and as the years pass, you'll likely get worse and worse at recalling every single detail about works of art you acquired years or even decades ago.